charlesbrandt/public/system/linux/window-managers/gnome3.md

 For laptops with a touch pad, I prefer the following settings:

-Open gnome-tweak-tool and go to the "Keyboard and Mouse" tab and disable "Middle-click-Paste".
+Open gnome-tweaks and go to the "Keyboard and Mouse" tab and disable "Middle-click-Paste".

 Also set the "Mouse Click Emulation" to be "Fingers"